Skip to main content

 Controlling pacing and spelling

-When you need a string read out character-by-character (confirmation codes, order IDs, serial numbers, spelled-out names) use one of the following:
+When you need character-by-character read-out (confirmation codes, order IDs, serial numbers, spelled-out names) or fine-grained pacing, use one of the following:

 2. Space-delimited characters.
-If you prefer not to use tags, separate characters with single spaces and use commas between logical groups where a human would pause.
+If you prefer not to use tags, separate characters with single spaces.

-If you’re migrating from Sonic 3 or an older model, the recommended delimiter format has changed.
+Migrating from Sonic 3?
+The recommended delimiter format has changed in Sonic 3.5.
 Use spaces between characters and commas between groups instead of commas between characters and periods between groups.
-The old format may still work but is no longer recommended.
+The old format still works on sonic-3 snapshots but is no longer recommended going forward.

 Spell out letters HELLOH, E, L, L, OH E L L O